marshmallow-code/marshmallow/docs/extending.rst

 Handling Errors
 ---------------

-By default, a :class:`Serializer <Serializer>` will store its validation errors in a dictionary on the :func:`errors <Serializer.errors>` attribute (unless ``strict`` mode is enabled).
+By default, :meth:`Serializer.dump` and :meth:`Serializer.load` will return validation errors as a dictionary (unless ``strict`` mode is enabled).

-You can register a custom error-handling function for a :class:`Serializer <Serializer>` using the :func:`Serializer.error_handler <Serializer.error_handler>` decorator.
+You can register a custom error-handling function for a :class:`Serializer` using the :meth:`Serializer.error_handler` decorator.
 The function receives the serializer instance, the errors dictionary, and the original object to be serialized.

 .. code-block:: python